 -

 Ensure Sufficient Recovery Rest is just as important as training itself.
 Make sure you get enough sleep (at least 7-9 hours per night) and give your muscles time to recover.
-Do not train the same muscle groups every day, but give them at least 48 hours of rest.
+Don't train the same muscle groups every day; give them at least 48 hours of rest.

 -

-Nutrition: Eat for Growth Without the right nutrition, your progress will be limited.
+Nutrition: Eat for Growth Without the right nutrition, your progress remains limited.
 Ensure sufficient protein (about 1.6-2.2 grams per kilogram of body weight), complex carbohydrates, and healthy fats.
 Hydration is also essential, so drink enough water!

 -